Library Report Data

 - demonstrate that statutory requirements are being met

-The State has a clear message that any data libraries record for Annual Report purposes should be accurate.
-To collect accurate public library data, weneed data that is (a) valid, (b) reliable, and (c) timely.
+The State has a clear message that any data recorded for Annual Report purposes should be accurate.
+Collected public library data needs to be (a) valid, (b) reliable, and (c) timely.

 - Valid means we’re measuring what we all agree to measure and are using the same definitions.